 Practice Connection Concept Connection Practice 3.
 Recognizing and Defining Computational Problems 2.
 Decompose complex real-world problems into manageable subproblems that could integrate existing solutions or procedures (4.AP.M.1).
 3. Evaluate whether it is appropriate and feasible to solve a problem computationally (4.AP.A.1).
 Practice 5.
 Creating Computational Artifacts 2.
 Create a computational artifact for practical intent, personal expression, or to address a societal issue (4.AP.C.1).
 Practice 6.
 Testing and Refining Computational Artifacts 1.
 Systematically test computational artifacts by considering all scenarios and using test cases (4.AP.A.1 and 4.AP.PD.1).
 2. Identify and fix errors using a systematic process (4.AP.A.1 and 4.AP.PD.1).
 3. Evaluate and refine a computational artifact multiple times to enhance its performance, reliability, usability, and accessibility (4.AP.A.1).
-AP.A: Algorithms - Different algorithms can achieve the same result.
+Algorithms and Programming AP.A: Algorithms - Different algorithms can achieve the same result.
 Some algorithms are more appropriate for a specific context than others (4.AP.A.1).
 AP.C: Control - Control structures, including loops, event handlers, and conditionals, are used to specify the flow of execution.
 Conditionals selectively execute or skip instructions under different conditions (4.AP.C.1).
 AP.M: Modularity - Programs can be broken down into smaller parts to facilitate their design, implementation, and review.
 Programs can also be created by incorporating smaller portions of programs that have already been created (4.AP.M.1).
 AP.PD: Program Development - People develop programs using an iterative process involving design, implementation, and review.
 Design often involves reusing existing code or remixing other programs within a community.
 People continuously review whether programs work as expected, and they fix, or debug, parts that do not.
 Repeating these steps enables people to refine and improve programs (4.AP.PD.1).

-Connections to other NVACS at this grade level NVACS for Science (4.AP.A.1) - 3-5 ETS1-2: Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem, 3-5 ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved, SEP: Analyzing and Interpreting Data (4.AP.C.1) - SEP: Developing and Using Models, CCC: Patterns (4.AP.M.1) - SEP: Developing and Using Models, CCC: Systems and System Models (4.AP.PD.1) - 3-5 ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved, SEP: Constructing Explanations and Designing Solutions NVACS for Mathematics SMP 2 & 6 NVACS for ELA (4.AP.A.1) - RI.4.6, W.4.5 (4.AP.C.1) - RI.4.3, W.4.2 (4.AP.M.1) - RL.4.5, RI.4.9, W.4.7 (4.AP.PD.1) - W.4.5 NVACS for Social Studies None
+Connections to other NVACS at this grade level NVACS for Science (4.AP.A.1) - 3-5 ETS1-2: Generate and compare multiple possible solutions to a problem based on how well each is likely to meet the criteria and constraints of the problem, 3-5 ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved, SEP: Analyzing and Interpreting Data (4.AP.C.1) - SEP: Developing and Using Models, CCC: Patterns (4.AP.M.1) - SEP: Developing and Using Models, CCC: Systems and System Models (4.AP.PD.1) - 3-5 ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be proved, SEP: Analyzing and Using Models, CCC: Systems and System Models (4.AP.PD.1) - 3-5 ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved, SEP: Constructing Explanations and Designing Solutions NVACS for Mathematics SMP 2 & 6 NVACS for ELA (4.AP.A.1) - RI.4.6, W.4.5 (4.AP.C.1) - RI.4.3, W.4.2 (4.AP.M.1) - RL.4.5, RI.4.9, W.4.7 (4.AP.PD.1) - W.4.5 NVACS for Social Studies None